-Yes, there is a statute of limitations for workers’ compensation claims in South Carolina, but it’s not the same as the three-year statute that applies to personal injury claims.
-In personal injury cases, you have three years to file a lawsuit against the party who caused your injury.
+Yes, there is a statute of limitations for workers’ compensation claims in South Carolina, but it’s not the same as the statute that applies to personal injury claims.
+In many personal injury cases, you have three years to file a lawsuit (with some exceptions) against the party who caused your injury.
 For a work-related injury case, however, you generally may not file a lawsuit against your employer or a co-worker at any time.

 Workers’ comp exists, in part, to eliminate work-related injury lawsuits.
 You aren’t required to prove any negligence on the part of your employer because it doesn’t matter whose fault your injury is.
 Even if you caused your own injury, you may file a workers’ comp claim for benefits as long as you did not:

 - Suffer an accident while under the influence of drugs or alcohol